-RESEARCH DESIGN
+Via to RESEARCH Design

-This study was conducted in Zomba, in the context of continually expanding city boundaries that have resulted in citizens being newly incorporated and expected to pay property taxes to fund waste collection, among other public services.
-Researchers Jake Bowers, Nuole Chen, Christopher Grady, and Matthew Winters (all from the University of Illinois at Urbana-Champaign) conducted this study to evaluate an intervention that expanded waste collection in order to encourage citizens to pay city taxes and thereby formalize their relationship with the city.
-The intervention consisted of two aspects:

-1.)
-Expanding waste collection service in Zomba through a "skip" system that placed eight large waste containers in unplanned areas of the city that did not already receive formal government waste services

-2.)
-An information campaign that included information about the connection between city services and taxes, as well as information about electronic payment options and the existence of a forgiveness plan for overdue taxes

-Everyone in treatment neighborhoods who paid taxes received 6 months of waste collection.
+AN INTERVENTION THAT INCLUDED EXPANDING WASTE COLLECTION SERVICES AND AN INFORMATION CAMPAIGN This study was conducted in Zomba, in the context of continually expanding city boundaries that have resulted in citizens being newly incorporated and expected to pay property taxes to fund waste collection, among other public services.
+Researchers Jake Bowers, Nuole Chen, Christopher Grady, and Matthew Winters (all from the University of Illinois at Urbana-Champaign) along with researchers at the Institute of Public Opinion and Research (IPOR) conducted this study to evaluate an intervention that expanded waste collection in order to encourage citizens to pay city taxes and thereby formalize their relationship with the city.
+The intervention consisted of two aspects: 1.)
+Expanding waste collection service in Zomba through a "skip" system that placed eight large waste containers in areas of the city that were not receiving waste services 2.)
+An information campaign that included information about the connection between city services and taxes, as well as information about electronic payment options and the existence of a forgiveness plan for overdue taxes Everyone in treatment neighborhoods who paid taxes received 6 months of waste collection.
 The team then measured the effects of receiving information about the intervention, the spillover of that information to other households, and the waste collection itself.

-RESULTS

-This study focused on the impact of an information campaign about the linkages between tax compliance and city service delivery in the city of Zomba, Malawi.
+RESULTS This study focused on the impact of an information campaign about the linkages between tax compliance and city service delivery in the city of Zomba, Malawi.
 The information campaign occurred in the context of a positive shock to waste collection (i.e. increased trash pick-up by the city) reaching 804 households in 91 neighborhoods.
 While the information campaign succeeded in raising awareness of the obligation to pay local property taxes, it did not have effects on citizens' tax payment behavior, nor did it change broader attitudes toward the city government.
 In an observational data analysis, the researchers found that individuals who newly access the city service are more likely to pay their property taxes, but this relationship cannot be attributed to the information campaign.
 This study's results are most similar to the Nigeria study that formed part of this Metaketa round.
 The Nigeria project focused on the formalization of market vendors in Lagos, which included in-person information sessions at the place of business as well as an offer to assist with the application forms and information about the location of the nearest Lagos IRS office.
 While these two studies look at different programs, their results are similar.
 In both contexts, there was a weak latent demand and too many barriers to entry for formalization.
 In Nigeria, people who paid for their registration cards did not always go to pick them up from the IRS office.
 In Malawi, while people prefer formal trash collection in the abstract, they are not willing to pay for it.
 Additionally, in both studies, citizens believe that there are better alternatives to the state.
 In the case of Nigeria, market associations have a better record of getting things done for vendors.
 In Malawi, the simple act of dumping trash in pit latrines is free, and thus preferred.
 Number of households that received the information campaign.

-Citizens' awareness of their obligation to pay property taxes increased by 6 percentage points.

-LESSONS + IMPACT